ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ++++++++++++++++++++++++++++++++

-As indicated in `Capitalization <https://developers.google.com/style/capitalization>`_ in the *Google developer documentation style guide*, titles and headings are to use sentence case.
-In RST files, the line that follows a title or heading must have a string of characters that is the same length as the heading or title.
+As indicated in `Capitalization <https://developers.google.com/style/capitalization>`_ in the *Google developer documentation style guide*, titles and headings are to be in sentence case.
+In RST files, the line that follows a title or heading is a string of characters of the same length as the heading or title.
 If the length of the characters is less than the length of the title or heading, Sphinx generates a warning.